 How old is the Tycho crater?

-Tycho is comparatively a young crater, with an estimated age of 108 million years, based on the examination of samples of the crater ray collected during the Apollo 17 mission.
+Tycho is comparatively a young crater, with an estimated age of 108 million years, based on examining samples of the crater ray collected during the Apollo 17 mission.

 How was the Tycho crater formed?

-Like all the moon craters, lunar crater Tycho is thought to have formed when a space rock 8-10 kilometer 108 million years ago slammed into the surface.
-Since the Moon lacks Earth’s protective atmosphere, which vaporizes small asteroids on collision courses, even tiny rocks can make a massive dent on the lunar surface.
+Like all the moon craters, lunar crater Tycho is thought to have formed when a space rock 8-10 kilometers 108 million years ago slammed into the surface.
+Since the Moon lacks Earth’s protective atmosphere, which vaporizeminorll asteroids on collision courses, even tiny rocks can make a massive dent in the lunar surface.

 Why does the crater Tycho show rays?

-Moon crater Tycho is one of the most prominent craters on the moon.
-Tycho looks like a bright spot in the southern highlands with rays of bright material that stretch across much of the nearside.
-Tycho crater formed recently enough that’s why its beautiful rays, (material ejected during the impact event), are still visible as bright streaks.
+Tycho, one of the most noticeable craters on the Moon, appears as a radiant point in the southern highlands, with its streaks of brilliant matter extending across a significant portion of the near side.
+The Tycho crater was formed relatively recently, which is why its dazzling ejecta (material dispersed during the impact event) are still visible as bright streaks.